Digital Humanities in Latin America

 Digital Humanities in Latin America illuminates the cultural, political, and social implications of the ways Latinx communities engage with new technologies.
 In doing so, it connects digital humanities research taking place in Latin America with that of the Anglophone world.

 Contributors: Paul Alonso | Morgan Ames | Eduard Arriaga | Anita Say Chan | Ricardo Dominguez | Orlando Luis Pardo Lazo | Héctor Fernández L’Hoeste | Jennifer M. Lozano | Ana Lígia Silva Medeiros | Gimena del Río Riande | Juan Carlos Rodríguez | Isabel Galina Russell | Angharad Valdivia | Anastasia Valecce | Cristina Venegas

-Héctor Fernández L’Hoeste is professor of world languages and cultures at Georgia State University.
+Héctor Fernández L’Hoeste is professor of world languages and Latin American cultures at Georgia State University’s World Languages and Cultures Department.
 He is the author of Lalo Alcaraz: Political Cartooning in the Latino Community.
 Juan Carlos Rodríguez, associate professor of Spanish at the Georgia Institute of Technology, is coeditor of New Documentaries in Latin America.